ropensci/roweb3/content/blog/2026-06-15-ai-in-pkgs-and-reviews/index.md

 The most important of these is [`designlens.retrospective.md`](https://github.com/ropensci-review-tools/designlens/blob/main/commands/designlens.retrospective.md).
 This is run at the end of each design phase, and generates a "design-decisions.md" document that summarises all key design decisions of that phase.
 The use of [designlens](https://github.com/ropensci-review-tools/designlens) throughout the development of software submitted for peer-review will thus include a full history of all major design decisions behind that software.
-This history will in turn help focus a review on the human decisions behind the software, and will avoid the problem of requesting reviewers to evaluate machine-generated code.
+This history will in turn help focus a review on the human decisions behind the software, and can alleviate the problem of requesting reviewers to evaluate machine-generated code.

 #### Using designlens at later stages

 Most spec-driven development tools will only start recording systematic artefacts from the point in design history when they are first used.
-Because the point of [designlens](https://github.com/ropensci-review-tools/designlens) is to provide a full history of design decisions, it can also be applied to existing repositories to generate a history of design decisions up the point at which `designlens init` is first run.
+Because the point of [designlens](https://github.com/ropensci-review-tools/designlens) is to provide a full history of design decisions, it includes additional functionality that enables it to be applied to existing repositories to generate a history of design decisions up the point at which `designlens init` is first run.
-Just running `/designlens.status` should generate an initial overview of design decisions up to that point, or explicitly running `/designlens.retrospective` will do the same.
+Just running `/designlens.status` should then generate an initial overview of design decisions up to that point, or explicitly running `/designlens.retrospective` will do the same.
 This history is generated through several systematic trawls of a project's Git history (see [the `init` file for details](https://github.com/ropensci-review-tools/designlens/blob/206113cbd2fb0b3147cb4ca7e037b4218b61af7f/lib/init.sh#L134-L249)).

 ### General recommendations for using generative AI tools in software submitted to rOpenSci